2013–14 Vancouver Canucks season: Canucks players in the Olympics

 The NHL took a two-week break to allow players to play for their countries' teams in the ice hockey event at the 2014 Winter Olympics in Sochi, Russia.
 Eight Canucks represented their respective countries at the Olympics.

 Ryan Kesler played for Team USA.
 Yannick Weber was named to Team Switzerland, one of eight NHL players on the Swiss national team.
 On December 7, 2014, both Canada and Sweden announced their teams.
 The Sedin twins and Alexander Edler were named to the Swedish national team.
 Later in the day Luongo and Dan Hamhuis were named to Team Canada.
 (Luongo had won a gold medal for Canada in the 2010 Winter Olympics as the starting goaltender.)
 An eighth member of the Canucks organization was named to an Olympic team as prospect Ronalds Kenins joined the Latvia national team after having a strong Olympic qualifying tournament.

 Team Canada won the gold medal game with a 3–0 victory over Team Sweden.
 Dan Hamhuis and Roberto Luongo returned to Vancouver with gold medals, while Alexander Edler and Daniel Sedin returned with silver medals.

-Playoffs

-John Tortorella was fired from his position as head coach soon after the regular season.
-Linden later hired Jim Benning as general manager.
-In turn, Benning hired Willie Desjardins as head coach.